bparanj/crystal/computer/os/linux/internal-external.md

 In Linux, commands are categorized as **internal** (built-in) and **external** because of where and how they are executed within the system:

 ### 1. **Internal (Built-in) Commands**:

-Internal commands are part of the **shell** itself, meaning they are built into the shell (like Bash) and do not require any external program to run.
+Internal commands are part of the **shell** itself.
+They are built into the shell (like Bash) and do not require any external program to run.
 These commands are directly executed by the shell without creating a new process.

 **Examples of internal commands**:
 - `cd`: Change directory.